Gkiokan/limehome-coding-challenge/README.md

 I've expanded this feature to enter guest information on booking.
 In example I can book
 something for someoneelse or even make a bulk booking, which can be easly adapted with the guest feature.

+Public API is working and not secured though oAuth or api_token.
+/bookings returns a list of all bookings
+/users/{userID}/bookings returns a list of all bookings for the specific user or 404
+Even Though all Bookings Objects will have a guest Object in it to being specific about the Guest data.
+This seems for me more practicable in a real world application if you don't expect the user to be the guest.

 ## Notes